Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 This online course is a training and dissemination effort for the <a href="https://mmbios.pitt.edu" target="_blank">National Center for Multiscale Modeling of Biological Systems (MMBioS)</a>.
 It is supported by the National Institutes of Health (grant ID: P41 GM103712).

+The cover image on Module 4 was created by Keith Chambers.

 We are also very grateful to Wendy Velasquez Ebanks and Ulani Qi, who provided additional work on the course during its conception.

 ## You might also enjoy...